zbabac/VCT/README.txt

-v1.5.5	new ffmpeg version 3.1.2
+v1.6.0	support for H.265 (HEVC) - check box at Convert tab, already supported at Trascode tab
-		added option to select more CPU threads to speed up encoding on some machines
+		if single file opened, automatically detected H.265 codec new Quality settings added for H.265 - 28 (h265) approx. corresponds to 23 (h264) or 20 for SD

 VCT is frontend for ffmpeg tool which I believe, is the greatest tool for video/audio files manipulation It is also command line tool, so it may be inconvenient for those users that can only work with some kind of GUI.
-I've created this tool because I needed some app that can help me convert my entire video library quickly to the H.264.
+I've created this tool because I needed some app that can help me convert my entire video library quickly to the H.264 or H.265.
 Handbrake can do it, but I have to click to every file, select path, etc.

 I wanted to achieve 4 goals:
 1. to have ability to manually edit any command option of ffmpeg